robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

     Colors are disabled.

 .. note:: Prior to Robot Framework 2.9 this functionality was enabled with
-          :option:`--monitorcolors` option that is nowadays deprecated.
+          :option:`--monitorcolors` option that was first deprecated and is nowadays removed.
 The short option :option:`-C` works the same way in all versions.

 __ http://en.wikipedia.org/wiki/ANSI_escape_code